marko-knoebl/slides/sections/react-advanced/06-custom-hooks-en.md

 ## Custom hooks

+Building blocks in React:

+- *components*: handle the _view_
+- *hooks*: handle the _model_ / _logic_ behind the view

+purposes:

+- structuring code
+- code re-use

+## Custom hooks

-Custom hooks can be used to extract logic from function components
+Custom hooks can be defined as functions whose name starts with `use`

-They are functions which in turn use existing hooks like `useState` or `useEffect`
+They will in turn rely on existing hooks, like `useState` or `useEffect`

 ## Custom hooks - useExchangeRate